 You can use a pneumatic trim nailer to nail up the crown molding if you have one, but it isn't required.
-You can use a trim hammer with a nail set to counter sink the nails.
+Alternatively, you can use a trim hammer to drive in the finish nails and then use a nail set to counter sink the nail heads.

 View this video, about on installing crown molding, to learn more about how to cut and cope crown molding, or read the detailed explanation below.